nobkd/nue-editor/README.md

 > [!Note]
 > Currently not feeling like working more on this.
-> So I'm archiving this for a while.
+> So... expect no changes for a while.

 > [!Warning]